TSGM

 • discrepancy (Callable) – discrepancy measure function

-• priors – set of priors for each of the simulator parametors, defaults to DEFAULT_PRIOR
+• priors (dict) – set of priors for each of the simulator parameters, defaults to DEFAULT_PRIOR

 sample_parameters(n_samples: int) List[source]